-Design a loop course for the witch to fly through your display where the area is clear of obstructions and you can set up pole mounts for the guide wire.
+Design a loop course for the DIY flying witch to fly through your display.
+Choose an area that is clear of obstructions, where you can set up pole mounts for the guide wire.

 Set the motor on a length of 2-by-4 lumber.
 Drill a hole where the arm of the motor will extend down with enough clearance to allow the arm to spin clearly.

 Mount the Motor on the Lumber